 What is bear bile and what is it used for?

-Bear bile is a substrate extracted from the gallbladders of Asiatic Black Bears (also commonly called Moon Bears), Sun Bears and brown bears.
+Bear bile is a substrate extracted from the gallbladders of Asiatic Black Bears, Sun Bears and brown bears.
+In Vietnam, the bear species most farmed for bile extraction is the Asiatic black bear, also known as a moon bear.

 Sadly, bear bile has also been marketed as a cure for conditions like cancer, colds, and hangovers, even though there is no scientific evidence supporting its effectiveness for these ailments2.
 In addition to being found in traditional medicinal products, bear bile is also frequently found in Asian cosmetics and food products such as shampoo, eye drops, toothpaste and wine.